-Shorefast has drawn global attention for its unique, place-based approach to using social enterprise to revitalize the communities on Fogo Island, Newfoundland and Labrador.
-Shorefast is a registered Canadian charitable organization founded in 2006 by eighth-generation Fogo Islanders Zita Cobb and two of her brothers, Alan Cobb and Tony Cobb.
-Following the near abolition of Fogo Island's primary industry-cod fishing-in the early 1990s, Shorefast established a mission "to build cultural and economic resilience on Fogo Island and to serve community well-being by building and sharing new models of economic development that are based upon the inherent cultural and physical assets of a place"2.
+Shorefast has drawn global attention for its unique, place-based approach to using social enterprise to revitalize the communities on Fogo Island, Newfoundland and Labrador (NL).
+Shorefast is a registered Canadian charitable organization founded in 2004 by eighth-generation Fogo Islanders Zita Cobb and two of her brothers, Alan Cobb and Tony Cobb.
+Following the near abolition of Fogo Island's primary industry-cod fishing-in the early 1990s, Shorefast established a mission to build cultural and economic resilience on Fogo Island and to serve community well-being by building and sharing new models of economic development that are based upon the inherent cultural and physical assets of a place.

-To date, the organization has built three social businesses: Fogo Island Inn, a 29-room luxury property built on principles of sustainability and respect for nature and culture; The Woodshop on Fogo Island, a high-end furniture-building business that began as an initiative to create locally-inspired furnishings with a global appeal for the Fogo Island Inn; and Fogo Island Fish, an enterprise selling hand-line caught cod to Canadian restaurants seeking fresh, high-quality, sustainably-caught fish.
-The organization also operates charitable initiatives that support community well-being such as Fogo Island Arts, a residency-based contemporary arts venue bringing artists from all over the world to create and share their work on Fogo Island.
-Additional programs include the New Ocean Ethic and Geology at the Edge3.
-As of 2019, Shorefast had become one of the largest employers on Fogo Island, providing over 250 local jobs during peak season.
+To date, the organization has built three social businesses: Fogo Island Inn, a 29-room luxury property built on principles of sustainability and respect for nature and culture; Fogo Island Workshops, a high-end furniture-building business that began as an initiative to create locally-inspired furnishings with a global appeal for the Fogo Island Inn; and Fogo Island Fish, an enterprise selling hand-line caught cod to Canadian restaurants seeking fresh, high-quality, sustainably-caught fish.
+The organization also operates charitable initiatives that support community well-being such as